 However, as long as both sets of VRAM can operate on the timings and frequencies that your graphics card would like to use, it is theoretically possible to use interchangeable memory in this way.

-Whether that is possible or easy to accomplish in a practical sense might be another matter, especially for the average user or hobbyist.
+Whether that is possible or easy to accomplish practically might be another matter, especially for the average user or hobbyist.

 Can VRAM Be Repaired?